nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Giving suggestion: `suggestion`

-When you have a lot of tasks and do not know which several tasks should be prepared first, you can get some simple suggestions from the 25HoursADay.
+When you have a lot of tasks and do not know prepare for which several tasks first, you can get some simple suggestions from the 25HoursADay.
-The program can select several important and recent tasks and print them out together will their information.
-If you want to get the suggestions, you can type the `suggestion` command to see suggestions.
+This application can select several important and urgent tasks in the task list for you.
+If you want to view the suggestions, you can type the `suggestion` command to see the recommended tasks together with their information.
-Print simple suggestions about preparing which tasks first.

 Format: `suggestion`